Organophosphate poisoning: Epidemiology

 Organophosphate pesticides are one of the top causes of poisoning worldwide, with an annual incidence of poisonings among agricultural workers varying from 3-10% per country.

 History

 Ginger Jake

 A striking example of OPIDN occurred during the 1930s Prohibition Era when thousands of men in the American South and Midwest developed arm and leg weakness and pain after drinking a "medicinal" alcohol substitute.
-The drink, called "Ginger Jake," contained an adulterated Jamaican ginger extract containing tri-ortho-cresyl phosphate (TOCP) which resulted in partially reversible neurologic damage.
+The drink, called "Ginger Jake", contained an adulterated Jamaican ginger extract containing tri-ortho-cresyl phosphate (TOCP) which resulted in partially reversible neurological damage.
 The damage resulted in the limping "Jake Leg" or "Jake Walk" which were terms frequently used in the blues music of the period.
 Europe and Morocco both experienced outbreaks of TOCP poisoning from contaminated abortifacients and cooking oil, respectively.

 Gulf War syndrome

 Research has linked the neurological abnormalities found in Persian Gulf War veterans who have chronic multisymptom illnesses to exposure to wartime combinations of organophosphate chemical nerve agents.
 Before, it was believed that veterans had a psychologically based disorder or depression, most likely post-traumatic stress disorder (PTSD).
 Many veterans were given pyridostigmine bromide (PB) pills to protect against nerve gas agents such as sarin and soman.
 During the war veterans were exposed to combinations of organophosphate pesticides and nerve agents, which produced symptoms associated with chronic organophosphate-induced delayed polyneuropathy (OPIDP) syndrome.
 Similar symptoms found in the veterans were the same symptoms reported for individuals in occupational settings who were acutely poisoned by organophosphates, such as chlorpyrifos.
 Studies found veterans experienced deficits in intellectual and academic abilities, simple motor skills, memory impairment, and impaired emotional function.
 These symptoms indicate brain damage, not a psychologically based disorder.